matze-dd/Tex2txt/README.md

 ### Trivial version
 With the entry
 ```
-    EnvRepl('align'),
+    EnvRepl('align', repl=''),
 ```
 in parms.environments of the Python script (but no 'align' entry in parms.equation\_environments), the equation environment is simply removed.
-We get the following script output.
+We get the following script output which will probably cause a problem, even if the equation ends with a correct interpunction sign.
 ```
 Wir folgern
 Daher ...